jialechan/cdk_cloudwatch_alarm_demo/README.md

 # Building Real-time Monitoring and Alert Systems with Amazon CloudWatch and AWS CDK
 ## Introduction
-* **cloudwatch-alarm-demo**: This is a simple example using cdk to deploy a vpc, alb, cloudwatch alarm, lambda.
+* [cloudwatch-alarm-demo](https://github.com/jialechan/cdk_cloudwatch_alarm_demo/tree/master/cloudwatch-alarm-demo): This is a simple example using cdk to deploy a vpc, alb, cloudwatch alarm, lambda.
 It demonstrates that when a 4XX error occurs in alb, cloudwatch will check in real time and send a notification to lambda, and lambda will notify slack through webhook .
-* **auto-monitor-elasticache**: Demonstrated how to use aws cdk + aws sdk to add monitoring to an existing redis cluster and notify slack when there is an alarm.
+* [auto-monitor-elasticache](https://github.com/jialechan/cdk_cloudwatch_alarm_demo/tree/master/auto-monitor-elasticache): Demonstrated how to use aws cdk + aws sdk to add monitoring to an existing redis cluster and notify slack when there is an alarm.

 ## Quick start
 ### Step 0: Clone repository